Doctorate in Clinical Psychology

 The Programme has had an active Service User and Carer Involvement Group (SUCIG) since 2007.
-The group includes two trainee representatives and meets four times per year in our central London base.
+The group includes two trainee representatives and meets four times per year in our central London base or remotely.
 At present, service users and carers contribute to various aspects of the training programme, including specific teaching sessions, selection and curriculum development.
 However, we are keen to develop this further and SUCIG plays an important role in generating and providing feedback on ideas for increasing involvement opportunities.

 Different procedures assess various aspects of the Programme, as described below.